 A: Repair of the bad vein-valves has been unsuccessful in the past.
 This led to the operation called Varicose Vein Stripping and Ligation.
 This has been replaced by NON-SURGICAL endovenous ablation.

 Q: How is endovenous ablation done?

-A: There are three NON-SURGICAL ways to close off the bad vein: laser ablation, radio frequency ablation and US guided sclerotherapy.
+A: There are two NON-SURGICAL ways to close off the bad vein: radio frequency ablation and US guided sclerotherapy.
 Your doctor will discuss which one is best for you.
-We do all three.
+We do both.

 Q: If ablation closes off the vein, where does the blood go?

 A: Ablation only closes off the bad vein.
 The blood will return through the remaining good veins through connecting branches.

 A: Yes, if you are having symptoms, have failed conservative management, and your venous duplex reflux study documented reflux.

 Q: What can I expect during the procedure?

 A: It takes about 45 minutes to insert the fiber in the vein, position it under US guidance, numb the area with injections and ablate the vein.